samrahmyyy/CodeAlpha_CGPA/README.md

-# CodeAlpha_CGPA
+# 🎓 CGPA Calculator in C++

-A simple C++ console program that calculates GPA and CGPA based on user-input grades and credit hours for multiple courses.
-It computes total grade points, total credit hours, and outputs the final GPA/CGPA.
-No arrays or advanced data structures—just a clean beginner-level implementation.
+This is a simple C++ console application that calculates a student's GPA and CGPA based on course grades and credit hours.
+It is designed to be easy to use and ideal for beginners learning C++ basics like input/output, loops, and simple arithmetic.

+## 📌 Features

+- User inputs the number of courses.
+- For each course, the user enters:
+  - Grade (e.g., 3.7)
+  - Credit hours
+- The program calculates:
+  - Total credit hours
+  - Total grade points
+  - Final GPA (and displays it as CGPA)